 Pursuant to the terms of the Merger Agreement, Shi Mingsheng will become a member of our Board of Directors upon receipt of all applicable PRC approvals in connection with the Merger.
+The PRC approvals were received and Mr. Shi will join the Board subject to appropriate Board action.
 Shi Mingsheng has been serving as chairman of the board of directors of Erye since 2003.
 Currently, Mr. Shi is also the chairman of EET.
 Prior to these affiliations, Mr. Shi served for five years as the assistant director of Suzhou No. 4 Pharmaceutical Limited Company, and seven years as the deputy director of Suzhou No. 4 Pharmaceutical Limited Company, and five years as the factory director of Suzhou No. 2 Pharmaceutical Limited Company, the predecessor company of Erye.
 Mr. Shi has a bachelor degree in Economics & Management from the Party School of the CPC.
 Mr. Shi holds a professional title of Senior Economist.